benkilimnik/pyswagg/docs/md/tutorial/converter.md

 ### basePath

 Multiple basePath(s) are allowed in Swagger 1.2, however, only one is allowed in Swagger 2.0.
-If you define different basePath in resource files, pyswag would raise an Exception and refuse to proceed.
+If you define different basePath in resource files, pyswagg would raise an Exception and refuse to proceed.

 ### Migration Guide